stepper1029/Reversi/README.md

 player is moving.
 - New methods were created to make a copy of the model and board so that the strategy can have a copy of the current model to test different moves.
+- Implemented all required aspects of part 2 as outlined above.